Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Introduction

 \section{Introduction}

 \paragraph{\bf Overview of the problem} Let $X$ be a smooth projective variety.
 We denote by $\Gwx$ the moduli space of genus $g$, degree $d \in H_2(X;\bbZ)$ stable maps to $X$ (see ~\cite{k}).
-By \cite{li1998virtual, Behrend-Fantechi}, the stack $\Gwx$ has a virtual class $[\Gwx]^{\vir}\in A_{*}(\Gwx)$.
-Gromov--Witten invariants of $X$ are defined as intersection numbers against this virtual class.
+By \cite{li1998virtual, Behrend-Fantechi}, the stack $\Gwx$ has a virtual fundamental class $[\Gwx]^{\vir}\in A_{*}(\Gwx)$.
+Gromov--Witten invariants of $X$ are defined as intersection numbers against this class.
 They are related to counts of curves in $X$ of genus $g$ and class $d$, but they often encode contributions from degenerate maps with reducible domains.
-These degenerate contributions can be explained by the geometry of the moduli space of stable maps.

-We have little information about moduli spaces of stable maps to a variety $X$, even when $X$ is complete intersection, but the moduli spaces of stable maps to projective spaces are better understood.
-The space of genus zero stable maps to a projective space $\Gwzero$ is a smooth Deligne--Mumford stack and the resulting genus zero Gromov--Witten invariants are enumerative.
-For $g> 0$, the moduli space $\Gw$ has several irreducible components and moreover, in genus one and two, we have explicit local equations for $\Gw$: see \cite{Zinger-genus-one-pseudo-holomorphic,Hu-Li-GEnus-one-local-VZ-Math-ann-2010,Hu-Li-genus-two}.
-The existence of components consisting of maps with reducible domain is reflected by Gromov--Witten invariants: these components contribute in the form of lower genus invariants.
+In order to define invariants which discard such contributions, we need to define a virtual fundamental class on a smaller proper stack containing $\ccM_{g,n}(X,d)$.
+It is not possible to do this directly, we need to replace this stack by a birational one which admits a virtual fundamental class.